solashirai/WWW-EvCBR/README.md

 `python experiments/split_wikidata_dataset.py`

-This will produce two new folders in `data/` - `pp_wiki/`, containing txt files of the triples in the train/test datasets, and `evcbr_pp_wiki/`, which is empty at this step but will be populated next.
+This will produce a new folders in `data/` - `pp_wiki/`, containing txt files of the triples in the train/test datasets.

 ### Preprocess Data

 Next, run the script to preprocess the data.
 The default arguments will point to the correct data, but you can also specify the input/output directories.
-From the previous step, the `pp_wiki/` folder will be the default input, and `evcbr_pp_wiki/` is the default output.
+From the previous step, the `pp_wiki/` folder will be the default input.
+By default output from this step will be placed in `evcbr_pp_wiki/`.

 `python experiments/preprocess_data_for_evcbr.py --process_wiki`